Ron Darling: Post-retirement

 Since 2000, Darling has been active in television.
 He worked as a broadcaster for the Oakland Athletics, had a Fox show called Baseball Today, and appeared on The Best Damn Sports Show Period.
 He also provided baseball analysis for the YES Network, Fox Sports Net and, in 2004, CSTV.

 Darling appeared on the Hall of Fame balloting for 2001, receiving only one vote and thus was removed from further consideration.
 On January 28, 2020, the Mets announced that Darling would be inducted into the New York Mets Hall of Fame on May 17 in a ceremony at Citi Field.
 The ceremony was moved to July 31, 2021.

 In 2005, Darling was involved in banking ventures in Southern California.
 He was then hired to be the television color commentator for the inaugural season of the Washington Nationals.
 Darling worked alongside veteran play-by-play announcer Mel Proctor on the Mid-Atlantic Sports Network (MASN), which suffered from low viewership due to legal battles between Baltimore Orioles owner Peter Angelos and Comcast cable television.
 Darling and Proctor were not asked to return to MASN by the Nationals for 2006.

 In 2006, Darling was hired by SportsNet New York as a color commentator and studio analyst for the New York Mets, joining radio veteran Gary Cohen and former Mets teammate Keith Hernandez.
 Darling also appears on some of the SNY-produced WPIX broadcasts in the New York Metropolitan Area.
 He won an Emmy Award as Best Sports Analyst for his work on the Mets broadcasts.
 He appeared in a Sovereign Bank commercial in 2008, which is frequently shown on SNY and is often joked about among the three Mets broadcasters during games.

 He threw out the ceremonial first pitch during Game 7 of the 2006 NLCS at Shea Stadium.

 In 2007, Darling was a color analyst for TBS's coverage of the 2007 MLB Playoffs.
 He was paired with play-by-play man Dick Stockton.
-As of 2008, he provides commentary for the network's regular-season coverage, paired with Chip Caray.
+As of 2008, he provided commentary for the network's regular-season coverage, paired with Chip Caray.
 During the playoffs, he joined Caray's other regular partner, Buck Martinez.

 In 2013, Darling joined MLB Network as a studio analyst.

 In 2015, Darling volunteered to provide play-by-play commentary for television broadcasts of Mets spring training games.

 In April 2019, Darling took a leave of absence from the Mets booth for health reasons.